smileidentity/android/README.md

-# Smile Identity Android SDK
+# Smile ID Android SDK

 ## Overview

-This repo encompasses everything necessary for the Smile Identity Android SDK.
+This repo encompasses everything necessary for the Smile ID Android SDK.
 It is a multi-module project consisting of the following modules:

 - [`lib`](https://github.com/smileidentity/android/tree/main/lib) -
   The SDK distributed to partners
 - [`sample`](https://github.com/smileidentity/android/tree/main/sample) - a sample app
-  that demonstrates SDK integration and showcases Smile Identity products
+  that demonstrates SDK integration and showcases Smile ID products

 ## Setup